ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

 # Who should gossip {#who}

-- HTTP clients and servers (SCT feedback)
+- HTTPS clients and servers (SCT feedback)
-- HTTP servers and CT auditors (SCT feedback)
+- HTTPS servers and CT auditors (SCT feedback)
 - CT auditors and monitors (STH gossip)

 # What to gossip about and how {#whathow}